ziap/ziap.github.io/content/blog/parallel-array/index.md

 This avoids the confusion between initialization with a preallocated capacity and initialization with an existing length (like `new Array(length)`) among other things.
-Notice that I also made all properties private, the length read-only and used `size` as the internal name.
+Notice that I also made all properties private, the length read-only, and used `size` as the internal name.

 This works, but we can optimize it further.
 Instead of allocating a typed array for each property, we can just allocate a single, large array buffer.
-Then for each property we create an non-overlapping view onto the allocated array buffer.
+Then, for each property, we create a non-overlapping view onto the allocated array buffer.
 You can think of it as allocating the typed arrays from an [arena](/blog/arena) instead of arbitrarily from the heap.